Phetsarath Ratanavongsa

-Prince Phetsarath Ratanavongsa (Somdej Chao Maha Uparaja Petsaraj Ratanavongsa (ສົມເດັຈເຈົ້າ ມຫາ ອຸປຣາຊ ເພັຊຣາຊ ຣັຕນວົງສາ) (19 January 1890 – 14 October 1959) was the 1st Prime Minister of Luang Phrabang in French Laos from 21 August 1941 to 10 October 1945, and Head of State of Laos between 12 October 1945 and 4 April 1946.
+Prince Phetsarath Ratanavongsa (Somdej Chao Maha Uparaja Petsaraj Ratanavongsa (ສົມເດັຈເຈົ້າ ມຫາ ອຸປຣາຊ ເພັຊຣາຊ ຣັຕນວົງສາ) (19 January 1890 – 14 October 1959) was the 1st Prime Minister of Luang Phrabang in French Laos from 21 August 1941 to 10 October 1945, and Head of State of Laos between 12 October 1945 and 24 April 1946.

 Biography

 Early life

-Phetsarath was born on 19 January 1890 in the Kingdom of Luang Phrabang, the second son of Oupahat Bounkhong and his second wife, Princess Thongsy.
+Phetsarath was born on 19 January 1890 in the Kingdom of Luang Phrabang, Siam, the second son of Oupahat Bounkhong and his second wife, Princess Thongsy.
 One of his younger brothers was Souvanna Phouma.
 Bounkong's eleventh wife was the mother of Souphanouvong.
 Luang Phrabang became a French protectorate in 1893.
 Phetsarath went to study at the colonial Lycée Chasseloup-Laubat in Saigon and continued on in 1905 at the Lycée Montaigne and to the École coloniale in Paris.
 He returned to Laos in 1912, married Princess Nhin Kham Venne in 1913, and started working as an interpreter for his father.

-Government service: 1914-1941
+Government service: 1914–1941

 In 1914, he became a clerk at the Office of the French governor in Vientiane.
 Two years later he was promoted to assistant secretary to the French governor.
 In 1919 he received the title of Somdeth Chao Ratsaphakhinay, a title held by his father and one of the highest ranks in the country.
 That same year he was named Director of Indigenous Affairs of Laos operating under the French governor in Laos.

 As the country's last uparaja, he became a leading figure of modern Laos.
 He established the system of ranks and titles of the civil service, promotion and pension plans, and created a Lao consultative assembly, reorganized the king's Advisory Council.
 Phetsarath reorganized the administrative system of the Buddhist clergy, and established a system of schools for educating monks in Pali.
 He created the Institute of Law and Administration to train entry level officers (Samien) who would then move up the ladder as Phouxouei, Chao Meuang, and Chao Khoueng successively.
 He set up rules to reward, reassign, and promote deserving civil servants, and created the judicial system, including civil and penal codes.